MaxAnderson95/PoSH-NinjaRMM/README.md

+*Note:* This project is no longer being maintanted.
+I no longer have access to a NinjaRMM instance to continue development.
+Please feel free to fork and continue development if you'd like!

 # PowerShell NinjaRMM Management Module
 This module is a collection of cmdlets that allow you to query and manage your NinjaRMM environment with PowerShell.